kylegiricz1/movie-recommendation-website/README.md

 # movie-recommendation-website
 This website uses genre and rating preferences to recommend a movie.

-# To run our program:
+# To run our program locally:
 You need to run both the back-end and the front-end at the same time (so 2 different terminals).

 For the front-end (React):